vravindran21/divido-config-chg/README.md

 The required config values can be accessed via **$config->getConfig('environment')**.

-I have added a **Dockerfile** to the project to make it easdocker run -it divido-config-chgy to run the application.
+I have added a **Dockerfile** to the project to make it easy.

-To run the tests, use below docker commands from inside the **src** directory
+To run the tests, use below docker commands from inside the **src** directory.

 docker build -t divido-config-chg .